Teach and Learn with These 7 Resources for Language Teaching Videos

 For example, this “Chicken Pox” video let’s you in on how one teacher uses TPR (Total Physical Response) to teach new vocabulary.
 You’ll get to see the teacher and his students in action, observing what he does and seeing how students react to the activities.
 There are plenty of lessons and insights you can apply and adapt to your own instruction.

 And if you want to know the state of research in foreign language education, they also have video workshops that let you in on some really helpful teaching techniques.
-For example, this video gives you glimpses of how teachers encourage interaction among their students.
-You’ll also learn how the different teaching approaches affect how your students interact with each other.

 There are plenty of things teachers can learn from the site.
 Just come prepared to be a student once again.